 Do you remember Virginia's extended arctic freeze in 2019?
-Those frigid January temperatures resulted in over two hundred NNINS home water damage claims from frozen and burst pipes.
-Find out why home pipes freeze in the commonwealth and what you can do to prevent this costly and messy damage.
+Those frigid January temperatures resulted in over two hundred Northern Neck Insurance home water damage claims from frozen and burst pipes.
+Having a pipe burst in the middle of winter could cause major damage.
+Water damage puts your home and family at risk for moldy walls, warped floorboards, and damaged personal belongings.
+Being prepared before freezing temperatures settle in can save you time, money, and a big mess.
+Find out why home pipes can freeze in the commonwealth and what you can do to prevent this costly and messy damage.

 Why do home pipes freeze?

-The truth is, many Virginia homes weren't built for the threat of long-lasting freezing temperatures.
-That can mean you have pipes running through uninsulated areas of your home like an attic, crawl space, garage, and basement.
+Many Virginia homes weren't built for the threat of long-lasting freezing temperatures due to the region's milder climate.
+That means you may have unprotected pipes running through uninsulated areas of your home like an attic, crawl space, garage, and basement.
 These spaces become vulnerable in colder than average weather.
-Even pipes located on the outside insulated walls of your home may be in danger of freezing if temperatures get cold enough.
+Even pipes located inside the insulated walls of your home may be in danger of freezing if usually cold temperatures are sustained.

 Researchers at the Institute for Business and Home Safety (IBHS) have found that an outdoor temperature of 20 degrees F is the critical threshold for vulnerable home water pipes.
-So, whether you're going on a trip, have a rental property, or simply have concerns about the pipes in your Virginia home, there are a few simple things you can do to prevent costly damage this winter.
+Fortunately, there are a few simple things you can do to prevent costly damage this winter, especially if you're going on a trip, have a rental property, or simply have concerns about the pipes in your Virginia home.
 Start by knowing where your home's main water shutoff is located in case of an emergency and then protect your plumbing.

 - Keep your garage closed.